Brendan Horan says he's done nothing wrong

 Prime Minister John Key says it's still unclear to him whether the former New Zealand First MP should still be in Parliament.
 Mr Key says in the past he has not been afraid to say when he thought an MP should leave Parliament, but finds it hard to assess this case, and it is time for the Winston Peters to lay out his reasons for expelling Mr Horan.

-Next story in Political: PM refuses to be drawn into tour guide sacking row
+Next story in Politics: PM refuses to be drawn into tour guide sacking row

 Copyright © 2012, Radio New Zealand